intersystems/SamplesCustomizingYourFHIRRepo/README.md

 # Customizing Your InterSystems FHIR Repo Sample
-This respository provides sample code that shows how you can customize the InterSystems IRIS for Health FHIR Repository.
+This repository provides sample code that shows how you can customize the InterSystems IRIS for Health FHIR Repository.
 It was originally created along with a presentation delivered at InterSystems Global Summit 2023.

 ## Why customize InterSystems IRIS for Health FHIR Repository